2026 U Sports Men's Volleyball Championship

-The 2026 U Sports Men's Volleyball Championship is scheduled to be held March 13–15, 2026, in Windsor, Ontario, to determine the national champion for the 2025–26 U Sports men's volleyball season.
+The 2026 U Sports Men's Volleyball Championship was held March 13–15, 2026, in Windsor, Ontario, to determine the national champion for the 2025–26 U Sports men's volleyball season.
+The first-seeded Canada West champion Trinity Western Spartans defeated the seventh-seeded UBC Thunderbirds 3–2 to win the eighth title in program history.

 Host

-The tournament is scheduled to be hosted by the University of Windsor at the Toldo Lancer Centre on the school's campus.
-It will be the first U Sports championship to be played at the venue since it opened in 2022.
-This will also mark the first time that Windsor has hosted the tournament.
+The tournament was hosted by the University of Windsor at the Toldo Lancer Centre on the school's campus.
+It was the first U Sports championship to be played at the venue since it opened in 2022.
+This also marked the first time that Windsor had hosted the tournament.